-United States Sen, Robert Menendez (D-NJ) visited Seton Hall University last weekend to give a lecture in which he expressed concern about growing anti-Semitism and racism.
+United States Sen, Robert Menendez (D-NJ) visited last weekend to in which he expressed concern about growing anti-Semitism and racism.
 The lecture was part of the Sister Rose Fund for Education in Jewish-Christian Studies.

 Speaking in front of Holocaust survivors, World War II veterans, students and faculty members, Menendez spoke of the importance of Holocaust education, interfaith dialogue and the legacy of the late Sister Rose Thering.